 Following the Supreme Court's decisions in Heller and McDonald, the nation's lower courts have been inundated with a substantial volume of Second Amendment litigation.
-As described above, in the vast majority of these cases, courts have rejected Second Amendment attacks on reasonable gun laws and recognized that most federal, state and local firearms laws are plainly constitutional.
-Nevertheless, there is little reason to believe that the volume of Second Amendment litigation will decrease substantially.
-Past experience suggests that the gun lobby will continue to bring costly-if ultimately unsuccessful-lawsuits and to employ the threat of litigation to obstruct state and local efforts to enact commonsense gun violence prevention measures.
-Policymakers should rest assured, however, that the developing body of Second Amendment law unambiguously affirms their ability to adopt a wide variety of reasonable laws to reduce gun violence.
+As described above, in the vast majority of these cases, courts have rejected Second Amendment attacks on reasonable gun laws and recognized that most federal, state and local firearms laws are plainly constitutional, including because they were recognized as constitutional in the Heller decision itself.
+Nevertheless, there is little reason to believe that the volume of Second Amendment litigation will decrease, particularly in light of the shifting composition of the Supreme Court and the justices' recent decision to grant certiorari in NYSRPA.
+Past experience suggests that the gun lobby will continue to bring costly lawsuits and to employ the threat of litigation to obstruct state and local efforts to enact commonsense gun violence prevention measures.
+Policymakers should rest assured, however, that as things stand today, a comprehensive body of Second Amendment law affirms their ability to adopt a wide variety of reasonable laws to reduce gun violence.